 Endress+Hauser uses standardized data interfaces, such as standard IP technology, in its products.
-The focus here is on product availability and features.
+The focus here is on the availability of the products and their properties.

-Endress+Hauser always assumes that the customer is responsible for the integrity and confi-dentiality of data and rights involved in connection with using the products.
+Endress+Hauser always assumes the integrity and confidentiality of data and rights affected in connection with the use of the products are ensured by the customer.